DiamondLightSource/python-relion/docs/dbmodel.rst

 Database model
 ==============

-When on-the-fly Relion processing is performed at eBIC results are written to the ISPyB database as they become available.
-The tables in ISPyB designed to hold SPA information have various relationships between them which requires that certain records be inserted before others.
-In an environment in which database operations have been separated from the data collection from the Relion project itself in order to improve the stability and recoverability of the pipeline the order in which these insertions are made is not guaranteed.
+When on-the-fly Relion processing is performed at eBIC, results are written to the ISPyB database as they become available.
+The tables in ISPyB designed to hold SPA information have various relationships between them, which requires that certain records be inserted before others.
+In an environment where database operations have been separated from the data collection and the Relion project itself in order to improve the stability and recoverability of the pipeline the order in which these insertions are made is not guaranteed.
 This means the service performing the database operations will not be able to determine the necessary relationships between entries.
 In order to